sngbird/CMPM-120-Slides/README.md

 * 1+ multi-line text - the writing in the game information scene
 * 1+ Fading animation - most of the scenes fade into eachother.
 * 1+ object motion animation - in the game intro scene the cats move into a stack, and in the start menu the thought bubbles appear and then the start menu slides from the left of the screen

+TODO: figure out how to get around chrome's automute thing